deculler/covid19/README.md

 # covid19

 Contains Notebooks analyzing Covid-19 infection data from Johns Hopkins.
+So many thanks to the incredible work of Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE): https://systems.jhu.edu/.
+They provide lots of geospatial visualization.
+The notebooks here provide an analytical view.
 They pull data from [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19), which is updated daily.
+Various notebooks look at slices through this invaluable data.

 Website for this repo: [https://deculler.github.io/covid19/](https://deculler.github.io/covid19/)